I learned a lot from Professor YY’s talk on Machine Learning . The following is my notes on the lecture.

 Make sure we split the dataset and do not look into the test dataset. —— ML scientists emphasize generalizability.

-Do we bet the state-of-the-art (SOTA)?
+Do we bet on the state-of-the-art (SOTA)?
 Let’s publish. —— ML scientists focus on performance and less interested in understanding

 5.3 A cool paper combining these two methods #